vega/altair/doc/user_guide/configuration.rst

 Header Configuration
 --------------------
-The :meth:`Chart.configure_header` method allows configuration of facet headers, including the font, color, size, and position of the title and labels.
+Header configuration defines default settings for headers including the font, color, size, and position of the title and labels and can be set using the :meth:`Chart.configure_header` method.
 Here is an example:

 .. altair-plot::